OUTERSTATE/content/files/en-us/web/api/web_audio_api/index.md

 - {{domxref("PeriodicWave")}}
   - : Describes a periodic waveform that can be used to shape the output of an {{ domxref("OscillatorNode") }}.
 - {{domxref("IIRFilterNode")}}
-  - : Implements a general **[infinite impulse response](https://en.wikipedia.org/wiki/infinite%20impulse%20response "infinite impulse response")** (IIR) filter; this type of filter can be used to implement tone control devices and graphic equalizers as well.
+  - : Implements a general **[infinite impulse response](https://en.wikipedia.org/wiki/infinite%20impulse%20response "infinite impulse response")** (IIR) filter.
+This type of filter can be used to implement tone control devices and graphic equalizers, as well.

 ### Defining audio destinations